 Some adults may not have received full protection because of changes in the MMR vaccine.
 Anyone born between 1980 and 1990 may not have received a mumps vaccine, and anyone born between 1970 and 1979 may have only had a measles vaccine.

 If you fall into one of these groups, ask your GP for the MMR vaccination.

 Travelling and MMR

 Anyone who is travelling to an area known to have had outbreaks of measles, mumps or rubella should receive the MMR vaccine before they go.

 Pregnancy and the MMR vaccine

-You'll be advised to try to avoid becoming pregnant for one month after having the MMR vaccination.
+You should avoid becoming pregnant for 1 month after having MMR vaccination.

 MMR during measles outbreaks

-It isn't harmful to have an MMR vaccination if you are already immune.
-So, if there is any doubt about whether you have already been vaccinated, go ahead and ask your GP for "catch up" vaccination.
+It is not harmful to have an MMR vaccination if you're already immune.
+If there's any doubt about whether you have already been vaccinated, go ahead and ask your GP for a catch-up vaccination.

 Now, read about how the MMR vaccination is given.